benjamin-maynard/Pi-Camera-in-a-box/README.md

 Wait around 60 seconds, and then visit http://YOUR-CAMERA-IP/ui.
 You will be prompted for the credentials that you earlier defined.
 You should now be able to see the live feed from your camera.

+**IMPORTANT: Please make sure you append the /ui to the web address.
+Otherwise you will be presented with a 401 error.
+I will implement a redirect at some point in the near future.**

 ## Configuration Settings
 | Setting               | Purpose       |
 | --------------------- |---------------|